Skip to Content

 hand gluing feathers to oatmeal turkey craft

 That’s it!
-This is such a cute recycled Thanksgiving craft for kids!
+This is such an easy Thanksgiving craft for kids!

 hand holding thankful turkey made from oatmeal container